peteclark3/distributed-task-scheduler/docs/design.md

 ## Services
 ### Frontend Service
 - The end-user interface for task registration and management.
+Interfaces with the backend API via REST endpoints.
 ### Backend (API) Service
-- The API serving the frontend service; allows for task registration and management.
+- The REST API serving the frontend service; allows for task registration and management.
+Stores scheduled tasks to redis, queries redis for scheduled tasks and executed tasks.
 ### Scheduler Service
 - The actual "clock" or cron service which handles task scheduling, sending tasks to the Executor via Redis Stream when tasks need to be executed.
 ### Executor Service